-What is mortgage protection insurance & do I need it?
+What is mortgage protection insurance, and do I need it?

 Mortgage protection insurance acts as a safety net to cover your monthly mortgage repayments if you can no longer afford them due to various circumstances.

-It can prevent you from having to default on your mortgage, and so avoid repossession of your home.
+Having the right protection in place can prevent you from having to default on your mortgage and avoid the repossession of your home.

 But is this type of protection right for you, or are there better options available?